My Approach to Healing

 Therapy with me isn’t about reaching a finish line—it’s about returning, again and again, to what’s real: your body, your emotions, your needs, and the parts of you that have been waiting to be seen and understood.

-My hope is that through this work, you’ll feel more grounded, self-trusting, and connected to your own voice, not just surviving, but living in a way that feels like you.
+My hope is that through this work, you’ll feel more grounded, self-trusting, and connected to your own voice, not just surviving, but living in a way that truly feels like you.

 If You’re Ready